 \section{Introduction}

-The research covered by this paper, coupled to its twin work \cite{unsup} addressing the unsupervised counterpart, aims to provide an exhaustive picture of (supervised) Hebbian learning by dense networks (namely networks whose neural dialogues happen in assemblies of $P>2$ interacting units rather than in standard neural couples, i.e. $P=2$), inspecting their emerging computational capabilities by means of statistical mechanics of disordered systems \cite{MPV,Amit,BarraLenka,Haiping}.
-In these regards, statistical mechanical investigations on dense spin glasses \cite{Uffa,Antony1,burioni,Belius,Gerardo,Tommaso,Caracciolo,Subag1} constitutes by a long time a fertile ground where these novel Hebbian theories on dense neural networks can germinate.
-Indeed, in the past, statistical mechanics already played a pivotal role for describing and quantifying information processing by neural networks for shallow (see e.g. \cite{AGS,EmergencySN,Coolen,Engel,Kanso}), deep (see e.g., \cite{AAAF-JPA2021,alberici2020annealing,Kadmon,metanfetamina,Haiping-Deep}) and dense (see e.g. \cite{Densesterne,DenseRSB,Fachechi1,HopKro1,Krotov2018}) architectures: the ultimate reward we obtain by this approach lies in the knowledge of {\em phase diagrams}, namely plots in the space of the network's control parameters (e.g., network size and connectivity, storage load, noise, dataset quality and quantity, etc.) where different emerging computational capabilities (e.g. learning, storage, recognition, associativity, denoising, etc.) are related to particular regions in these diagrams much as the phase diagram of the water summarizes effectively in a plot with solely three control parameters (i.e., pressure, volume and temperature) the different {\em regimes} (e.g. vapor, liquid, solid) in which a network of water molecules can be found.
-Much as these regions are split by phase transitions in Physics, ``computational phase transitions'' delimit -in the phase diagram- the various working regions of neural networks \cite{Computa1,Computa2,Computa3}: it is our credo that the knowledge of phase diagrams, with their related computational phase transitions, for the various modern neural architectures can be helpful in the field of Sustainable AI (SAI) and Optimized AI (OAI) as this allows preparing the network in an optimal setting for a given task, with thus possible energy saving (e.g., by avoiding training when it is theoretically forbidden).
-Further, the mathematical control that results by statistical mechanical treatments of neural networks suggests that such a discipline may constitute a main strand also toward eXplainable AI (XAI).
+The research covered in this paper, and in its twin \cite{unsup} addressing the unsupervised counterpart, aims to provide an exhaustive picture of (supervised) Hebbian learning by dense networks (namely networks where interactions involve assemblies of $P>2$ units rather than standard couples, i.e. $P=2$), inspecting their emerging computational capabilities by means of statistical mechanics of disordered systems \cite{MPV,Amit,BarraLenka,Haiping}.
+Indeed, in the last decades, statistical mechanical has played a pivotal role for describing and quantifying information processing by neural networks for shallow (see e.g. \cite{AGS,EmergencySN,Coolen,Engel,Kanso, mei2022generalization,montanari2022interpolation}), deep (see e.g., \cite{AAAF-JPA2021,alberici2020annealing,Kadmon,metanfetamina,Haiping-Deep}) and dense (see e.g. \cite{Densesterne,DenseRSB,Fachechi1,HopKro1,Krotov2018,AFMJMP2022}) architectures; in particular, investigations on dense spin-glasses \cite{Uffa,Antony1,burioni,Belius,Gerardo,Tommaso,Caracciolo,Subag1} constitute a fertile ground where Hebbian theories on dense neural networks can germinate.
+The ultimate reward we obtain by this approach lies in the knowledge of {\em phase diagrams}, namely plots in the space of the network control parameters (e.g., network size and connectivity, storage load, noise, dataset quality and quantity) where different emerging computational capabilities (e.g., learning, storage, recognition, associativity, denoising) are effectively related to particular regions of these diagrams, much as like the phase diagram of the water summarizes in a plot with solely three control parameters (i.e., pressure, volume and temperature) the different {\em regimes} (vapor, liquid, solid) in which a network of water molecules can be found.
+For the various modern neural architectures, the knowledge of such diagrams -- where different working regions are split by ``computational phase transitions'' -- can be helpful in the field of Sustainable AI (SAI) as this allows preparing the network in an optimal setting for a given task, with possible energy saving (e.g., by choosing the minimal architecture, or by avoiding training when a successful learning is theoretically forbidden) \cite{Computa1,Computa2,Computa3}.